McLintock! (1963)

 The Horn Blows at Midnight (1945)

-Anyway, Athanael dreams that he is an angel who plays the trumpet in the heavenly orchestra.
-The dream is a wish-fulfilling fantasy, in which the “ungrateful world” he referred to earlier is selected for destruction, owing to its unworthy inhabitants, and he is to destroy it by blowing his horn exactly at midnight.
+Anyway, Athanael dreams that he is an angel who plays a trumpet in the heavenly orchestra.
+The dream is a wish-fulfilling fantasy, in which the “ungrateful world” he referred to earlier is selected for destruction, owing to its unworthy inhabitants, and he is to destroy it himself by blowing the first four notes of the Judgment Day Overture on his horn exactly at midnight.
 So, he is sent to Earth, in accordance with the general principle that it is better to move the story out of Heaven as quickly as possible.
 As an angel, he knows nothing about food or money, as per his wish while he was still awake.
-Actually, he knows nothing about sex either, which does provide for a few of the handful of laughs that this movie has to offer.
+He doesn’t seem to know anything about sex either.

-I suppose Athanael is redeemed by the fact that in his wish-fulfilling dream, he falls to his death before he can blow his trumpet and end the world, after which he wakes up and starts playing his trumpet in real life.
-But for the reasons given above, this movie cannot be redeemed by the few laughs that it affords us.
+I suppose Athanael is redeemed by the fact that in his wish-fulfilling dream, he falls to his death before he can blow his trumpet and end the world.
+Perhaps he unconsciously realized that killing everyone on this planet would be wrong, even if that is what God wanted.

 Defending Your Life (1991)